 due in part to a misapprehension by Homma, the Japanese commander,

 that the Allied defense would be centered around Manila.
-By 9 January
+The last American and

 1942 Homma had regrouped and launched an attack against Bataan